p1p0/nopCommerce/README.md

 The product is being developed and supported by the professional team since 2008.

-nopCommerce has been downloaded more than 3,000,000 times.
+nopCommerce has been downloaded more than 3,000,000 times

 The active developer community has more than 250,000 members.